Chloroacetyl chloride: Production

 Industrially, it is produced by the carbonylation of methylene chloride, oxidation of vinylidene chloride, or the addition of chlorine to ketene.
 It may be prepared from chloroacetic acid and thionyl chloride, phosphorus pentachloride, or phosgene.

 Reactions

 Chloroacetyl chloride is bifunctional—the acyl chloride easily forms esters and amides, while the other end of the molecule is able to form other linkages, e.g. with amines.
 The use of chloroacetyl chloride in the synthesis of lidocaine is illustrative:

 Applications

 The major use of chloroacetyl chloride is as an intermediate in the production of herbicides in the chloroacetanilide family including metolachlor, acetochlor, alachlor and butachlor; an estimated 100 million pounds are used annually.
 Some chloroacetyl chloride is also used to produce phenacyl chloride, another chemical intermediate, also used as a tear gas.
 Phenacyl chloride is synthesized in a Friedel-Crafts acylation of benzene, with an aluminium chloride catalyst:

 With anisole, it is used for the synthesis of venlafaxine.

+In one patent, chloroacetyl chloride was used in the production of trianisylethylene [7109-27-5], a compound with known estrogenic activity in its own right but is used as a precursor for Chlorotrianisene.